-4. Tests in English and Mathematics will be taken in September each year at a school determined by the CSSE.
+4. Tests in English and Mathematics will be taken on a date and at a school determined by the CSSE.
+The test dates are provided alongside the policy.
 Parents may identify a preferred venue on the SIF.
 Sample practice papers are available free-of-charge on the CSSE website along with full details of the application process.